 Kathe Taylor is Assistant Superintendent of Learning and Teaching at the Office of Superintendent of Public Instruction (OSPI), where she leads a division that provides direction for all of the subjects taught in K-12 public schools.
 She has held K-12 and higher education teaching, administrative, and policy positions in several states.
 She started her career as a high school teacher in Jefferson, GA, then moved to Maryland, earning her M.A. and Ph.D. in Adult Development and Learning from the University of Maryland.
 She served as Campus Ombudsperson and Executive Assistant to the President of Longwood College in VA for four years before moving to Washington to teach in the Master in Teaching program at The Evergreen State College.
 She moved on to higher education policy work with the (then) Higher Education Coordinating Board, returning to Evergreen in administrative capacities.
-She served the early learning assessment initiative.
+She served the Washington State Board of Education as Policy Director for five years before moving to OSPI to lead the early learning assessment initiative.
 She is the co-author of a book on assessment entitled, "Children at the Center."
 She plays Irish and old-time fiddle and volunteers when she can as a mediator for the Thurston County Dispute Resolution Center.